Dynmi/Dynmi.github.io/about.md

 ---

 ## Brief Introduction
-- Haris Wang is a final year student of computer science in Sichuan University.
-He focus on machine learning algorithm research and related applications.
+- 王涵 is a final year student of computer science in Sichuan University.
+- Work at ByteDance AdsInfra, 2021.6 ~ 2021.11
 - Feel free to contact [dynmi@foxmail.com](dynmi@foxmail.com)